-Hedge funds: This type consists of investments in seven funds that employ a variety of alternative investment strategies including global macro, multi-strategy equity, event driven, relative value, and multi-strategy funds of funds.
+Hedge funds: This type consists of investments in four funds that employ a variety of alternative investment strategies including multi-strategy equity, relative value, and multi-strategy funds of funds.
 Redemption terms vary by fund.
-Redemption from one fund may be requested monthly by tender offer with 60 calendar days' notice while redemptions from the other six funds may be requested quarterly with 45 - 67 calendar days' notice depending on the fund.
-Two of the funds have one year lockup periods after initial subscription during which the investment cannot be redeemed, which for the Foundation expired in September and October 2017.
+Redemptions may be requested quarterly with 30 - 96 calendar days' notice depending on the fund.
+None of the funds have active lockup periods.
 One fund's board of directors has the sole discretion to repurchase units with a tender offer.
-This fund limits the redemptions each quarter to 5-25% of the fund's net asset value.
+This fund limits the redemptions each quarter to 5-25% of the fund's NAV.
 The fair value of the investments in this type has been determined using the NAV per share (or its equivalent) of the investment.
+Three of the seven investments in hedge funds as of June 30, 2018 were sold during fiscal year 2019.
+One of the funds held as of June 30, 2018 that was sold during fiscal year 2019 allowed redemption requests monthly with 60 calendar days' notice.